appliedcognetics/esgWorkshop/src/workshop/documents/part_customVision.md

 - Test the Custom Vision with SynapseML by sending the images from the document to the endpoint.

 # Remaining
-1. Upload the script
+1. Upload the script (done script needs changing)
-1. Upload the directory of the SDG Images
+1. Upload the directory of the SDG Images (find the images)
 1. Test the script with the SDG Images